 Business IS Personal

-Let’s face it, for many small family business owners, your business can feel like your baby.
+Let’s face it, for many small family business owners, your family run business can feel like your baby.
 You’ve invested huge amounts of time, effort, and emotion into getting it off the ground and it can be sad to imagine closing it down or leaving it to a stranger one day.
 Instead, passing it on to your child or another family member lets you share something that feels important to you while leaving a valuable asset for the next generation.

 You Know What You’re Getting Into